PX-bench

 Intent fidelity

-Rubrics include: every requested capability present and behaviorally correct, no material feature omitted, and no unrequested complexity.
+Rubrics include: every requested capability present and working on its core path, no material feature omitted, and no unrequested complexity.

 02